The Rise of the Future CIO – Part ISudhanwa Rajurkar

 With the compelling shift from workplace jobs to remote jobs, the Hiring Managers have suddenly hit a goldmine of global talent.

 The organizations which were once keen on accepting only local talent and making sure to keep them as near as possible to the physical locations of the offices to minimize commute have suddenly opened their doors for accepting candidates globally.

 This has resulted in the surge of eligible candidates across the globe for every position which is open, and thus increasing a huge load on the organization’s systems.
 The pool of candidates has grown significantly beyond imagination and the demands of the hiring managers have increased for systems that can equip them to work with multiple time zones.

 The Future CIO now needs to think of how they can enable collaboration between people from different backgrounds and geographies with lesser technology adoption, to ensure the hiring process goes smoothly without damaging the organization’s reputation/ brand.

 Productivity in Team Collaboration

-Those with roles which demand remote work or digital technology heavily haven’t been much in trouble as they were equipped with the new workstyle that demands glueing oneself with the mobile and laptop screens with a headphone.
+Those with roles that demand remote work or digital technology heavily haven’t been much in trouble as they were equipped with the new workstyle that demands gluing oneself with the mobile and laptop screens with a headphone.

-What someone could once achieve by reaching out to another team member across the desk in a minute, is taking a huge time in setting up the meeting ids, passwords, time, calendar synchronizations and tech-hustles before starting the discussions.
-Integration of multiple systems to ensure that all the data is synchronized well, and is updated in real-time, is another challenge to keep the work afloat of the pressure.
+What someone could once achieve by reaching out to another team member across the desk in a minute, is taking a huge time in setting up the meeting ids, passwords, time, calendar synchronization, and tech hustles before starting the discussions.
+Integration of multiple systems to ensure that all the data is synchronized well, and is updated in real-time, is another challenge to keep the work afloat under the pressure.

 The Future CIO needs to go beyond conventional Engineering expertise and need to impart the modern UX and User Psychology expertise to ensure that the solutions are adopted by the users well, and are actually improving their work experience.